How to Show Formula in Excel?

 Print Formulas using Show Formula Option

-We can print these formulas instead of the values by using this Formula Option.
+We can print these formulas instead of the values using this formula option.

-Step 1: Select the formula cells (if you need particular cells to be displayed then select those cells only) and click on this formula option.
-(We can use shortcut Ctrl + ` ).
+- Step 1: Select the formula cells (if you need particular cells to be displayed, then select those cells only) and click on this formula option.
+(We can use the shortcut Ctrl + ` ).

-This would show up all the selected cells formulas.
+It would show up all the selected cell formulas.

 Hide Formulas in Excel

-Not we only we can show the formula rather we can hide those formulas to be visible from the other users by protecting the sheet.
+We cannot only show the formula but also hide those formulas to be visible to other users by protecting the sheet.

 Things to Remember

-- Always study the formula and go back to formula values but never ever loose formulas.
+- We must always study the formula and return to formula values but never lose formulas.

-This has been a guide to Show Formula in excel.
-Here we discuss how to Show Formula in Excel and its shortcut along with practical examples.
-You may learn more about excel from the following articles –
+This article has been a guide to Show Formula in Excel.
+Here, we discuss how to show the formula in Excel and its shortcut, along with practical examples.
+You may learn more about Excel from the following articles: –